szmarczak/http-timer/README.md

 - `socket` - Time when a socket was assigned to the request.
 - `lookup` - Time when the DNS lookup finished.
 - `connect` - Time when the socket successfully connected.
+- `secureConnect` - Time when the socket securely connected.
 - `upload` - Time when the request finished uploading.
 - `response` - Time when the request fired the `response` event.
 - `end` - Time when the response fired the `end` event.